 The partnership between the University of Papua New Guinea’s School of Business and Public Policy (SBPP) and the Australian National University’s Crawford School of Public Policy (Crawford) Development Policy Centre (Devpol) commenced in 2012.
 In March 2015, a new MOU between these two national universities strengthened the foundation for this collaboration, and in 2018 the MOU was extended for a further three years.
 In 2023, the MOU was extended beyond the two Schools to cover and encourage all areas of cooperation between the two universities.

 In August 2015, a new grant agreement between ANU and the Australian Aid program significantly expanded the partnership until 2020.
-A second phase of the project, also supported by Australian Aid, currently underway, continues the partnership to 2025.
+A second phase of the project, also supported by Australian Aid, extended the partnership to 2025.

 The ANU-UPNG Partnership provides direct benefit to hundreds of students, some of whom will go on to be future leaders, and also helps strengthen SBPP, especially in the key areas of economics and public policy.